National Cycle Route 10

-National Cycle Network (NCN) Route 10 is a Sustrans National Route that runs from Cockermouth to North Shields.
+National Cycle Network (NCN) Route 10 is a Sustrans National Route that runs from Cockermouth to North Shields in the United Kingdom.
 The route is 217 km long and is fully open and signed in both directions.

 History

 Route 10 forms the majority of the 278 km Reivers Cycle Route which was conceived to be a mirror image of the popular C2C cycle route.
 Originally Route 10 was designated as Sustrans regional route and signed with blue numbers.
 It has been reclassified as a national route with red numbers.

 Route

 Cockermouth to Carlisle

 The western trailhead is at Cockermouth.
 It uses minor roads as far as Dalston where it joins Route 7 and follows the Caldew Cycleway riverside traffic-free path into central Carlisle.

 Carlisle to Bellingham

-Heading north out of Carlise the route continues to follow Route 7 on minor roads as far as Westlinton and continues as Route 10 into the Kershope Forest where it meets the Scottish border.
+Heading north out of Carlisle the route continues to follow Route 7 on minor roads as far as Westlinton and continues as Route 10 into the Kershope Forest where it meets the Scottish border.
 Mainly traffic-free through the Kielder Forest to the reservoir where it continues on minor roads to Bellingham.